- We believe that to protect our nation's future we must understand our past.

 An interpretation programme of UK maritime coastal heritage.
 We are taking this forward with a number of partners which include the National Trust.
 These trails, both water and land-based, are designed to promote a greater understanding of our maritime past.
 Educating the public will also promote a greater awareness of the need to protect, conserve and study our underwater cultural heritage.

 A number of consultancy opportunities have been completed by MAST over the last five years.
-This is an area where MAST intends to expand its operations to include more development lead work including desk based studies, WSIs, dredging/watching briefs and impact studies including monitoring and mitigation works.
+MAST is available for development lead work including desk-based studies, WSIs, dredging/watching briefs and impact studies including monitoring and mitigation works.